-It is the same for the 50x digital zoom in low-light conditions, but on the brighter side, you can see that Huawei P30 Pro’s camera has preserved the green color at the top in all the images of Minar-e-Pakistan.
+It is the same for the 50x digital zoom in low-light conditions, but on the brighter side, you can see that Huawei P30 Pro’s camera has preserved the green color at the top in all the images Minar-e-Pakistan.

 P30 Pro’s telephoto lens also distorts the image to make it look like a two-dimensional painting by removing the intricate details of the subject you are trying to capture.
 Have a look at the two images below to see the distinction.

-Here you can once again see how the 5x optical zoom can help preserve the details of the subject at night, and you can also observe that it has tried to smoothen the image to produce sharp details.
+Here you can see how the 5x optical zoom can help preserve the details of the subject at night, and you can also observe that it has tried to smoothen the image to produce sharp details.

 Capturing Moving Objects at Night